wp-plugins/publish-to-schedule/readme.txt

 == Screenshots ==

 1. Configuration to choose which day of week post can be scheduled.
-Will be only one post each day, unless you decide manually schedule any other for a day that already has a post.
 2. Set the period of day in which post may be scheduled.
 Simple like that.
 3. This is what you'll see while write your post: the date that post will be automatically schedule, and why!
 To see less information change the related option in the plugin configuration.

 == Changelog ==

+= 4.0.00 =
+* As requested, now it is possible to choose how many posts will be scheduled each day.

 = 3.1.12 =
 * Pages and menu items was being automatically scheduled too!
 Now only posts are scheduled as it should be since the beginning!!
 Thanks "nordlund".